registering in austin

 Expect the staff to be courteous and professional.
 This is not intended to be an intimidating experience.
 Rather, the goal is to capture data and clarify rules and expectations.
 You will be asked questions about where you’re living and with whom, and asked about any online identifiers, such as social media accounts or email.
 You will have a picture taken.
 Staff will also provide you with information about your treatment plan.

 WHAT TO EXPECT AFTERWARDS

-As part of your ongoing treatment, you will participate in a sex offender rehabilitation program such as SOTP.
-Your supervising officer will refer you to a treatment provider for a weekly therapeutic engagement that may take place at your parole or probation location or at a therapy office or other venue.
-You will have assignments you have to complete in order to make progress through treatment.
-Once you’ve completed your assignments, you will typically graduate from treatment and move to a monthly meeting in what is known as “aftercare”, which will usually continue for the duration of your supervision.
+As part of your ongoing process, you will participate in a sex offender program such as SOTP.
+Your supervising officer will refer you to a provider for weekly engagement that may take place at your parole or probation location or at a therapy office or other venue.
+You will have assignments you have to complete in order to make progress.
+Once you’ve completed your assignments, you will typically graduate from our process and move to a monthly meeting, which will usually continue for the duration of your supervision.

 THINGS TO KEEP IN MIND

 Keep up with your parole/probation fees.
 Getting behind with these can lead to unwelcome repercussions.
 Always communicate promptly with your supervising officer if you anticipate an unavoidable problem with making one of those payments.

 You must request permission to go anywhere not on your list of approved locations.
 If a specific GPS route is prescribed, use it.

 Keep all your mandated parole or probation appointments.
 If you are sick or injured and are physically unable to leave the house, let your supervising officer know.

 Promptly report any changes to the information you have on file with the APD.
 This includes changes to your address, place of employment or schooling, telephone number or email, vehicle license or registration, and more.